21 Easy Front House Landscape Ideas for Curb Appeal

 Make sure to water regularly and protect your herbs from pests by using natural deterrents like neem oil.
 This way, you’ll have a thriving herb garden that benefits your home and enhances your culinary adventures!

-Incorporate Ornamental Grass
+Add Ornamental Grass for Movement

-Incorporate Ornamental Grass
+Add Ornamental Grass for Movement

 You can transform your front yard by incorporating ornamental grasses.